How To 9: Register a Vehicle from Out of State (Nonresident Vehicle)

 — Two or three-axle trucks weighing 10,001 pounds or more.
 The estimated weight must be entered on the REG 343.

 - Trailers (except trailer coaches or park trailers) require:

-- A Permanent Trailer Identification (PTI) Application/Certification (REG 4017) form with side A to request a title for the trailer.
+— A Permanent Trailer Identification (PTI) Application/Certification (REG 4017) form with side A completed to request a California Certificate of Title for the trailer.

 - A smog certification from a California smog station is required for the following vehicles: